rishit13/moviefy/README.md

 # Note:
 While installing the dlib on reaching the bootstrap.bat , work these commands on a different command prompt called 64X naive command prompt and after the unpacking the python libraries for the dlib just type pip install < dlib extension >
 extension:- dlib-18.17.100-cp27-none-win_amd64.whl(google it and get the file )
-# Procedure fot this project
+# Procedure for this project
 First we clean the data  that we have as it is a dirty one Reduced the movies from 5000 to 600(based on user ratings ), this was done in R Then train the model an nd store the weights